Jet-induced jammed states of granular jet impacts: Introduction

-In this paper, we perform two dimensional (2D) simulations for the granular jet in terms of the discrete element method (DEM) \cite{DEM}.
-Because grains are easily packed through the impact in 2D, the system would be near the jammed state.
+In this paper, we perform 2D simulations for the granular jet in terms of the discrete element method (DEM) \cite{DEM}.
 This paper is complementary to the previous 2D DEM study \cite{huang}, and hard core simulations supplemented by the simulation of a perfect fluid model \cite{wendy}.
 Indeed, although Huang {\it et al.} reported that the relevant role of the contact stress in a 2D granular jet, they were not interested in the critical behavior of jammed grains induced by the jet.
-Guttenberg suggested that the friction constant does not play a significant role, at least, in the scattering angle \cite{guttenberg}, while the effects on the jammed state induced by jets are unknown.
+Guttenberg suggested that the friction constant does not play a significant role, at least, in the scattering angle \cite{guttenberg}, while the effects on the jammed state induced by jets have not been studied in his paper.

-This paper is organized as follows: After the introduction of our numerical model in Sec. \ref{model}, we analyze the profile of the local stress tensor, the area fraction and the granular temperature, and discuss the rheology of the granular jets for the frictionless case in 2D to compare their behavior with the jamming transition for a bi-disperse frictionless case in Sec. \ref{rheol}.
+This paper is organized as follows: After the introduction of our numerical model in Sec. \ref{model}, we analyze the profile of the local stress tensor, the area fraction and the granular temperature.
+We also discuss the rheology of the granular jets for the frictionless case in 2D to compare their behavior with the jamming transition for a bi-disperse frictionless case.
 The effect of the friction constant is discussed in Sec. \ref{section_friction}.
 In Sec. \ref{discussion}, our numerical results for a mono-disperse case are shown and the paper is concluded in Sec. \ref{concl}.
-In the Appendix A, we comment on the artificial burst-like flow in 2D, which appears in the case of large $\mu_p$ for soft grains.
+In the Appendix A, we comment on the artificial burst-like flow in 2D, which appears in the case of large $\mu_{\rm p}$ for soft grains.
+In the Appendix B, we discuss the effect of the inhomogeneity of the temperature to Balgnold's scaling in terms of the method of Green's function.